lezhangleonard/ORCA/README.md

 # ORCA: Offload Rethinking by Cloud Assistance for Efficient Environmental Sound Recognition on LPWANs

+A usable LoRa driver for intermittent communication on MSP430FR5994 for ultra-low-power edge-cloud collaborative learning.

-[SenSys'25] #508: Offload Rethinking by Cloud Assistance for Efficient Environmental Sound Recognition on LPWANs
+This paper is accepted by [SenSys'25] [Offload Rethinking by Cloud Assistance for Efficient Environmental Sound Recognition on LPWANs](https://arxiv.org/abs/2502.15285)

 ## File Structure